squeaky-pl/pystacia/doc/source/image.rst

 Posterization
 -------------

-:meth:`tinyimg.image.Image.posterize` accepts single level parameter and reduces number of colors in the image to ``levels ** 3`` colors.
+:meth:`pystacia.image.Image.posterize` accepts single level parameter and reduces number of colors in the image to ``levels ** 3`` colors.
 Each channel has level final values distributed equally along its spectrum.
 So 1 level yields 1 color, 2 levels yield 8 color